 Most people don’t do this because they worry about security — but remember that the other family is trusting you with their home, too.
 Sites that facilitate home exchanges usually have various levels of verification and security similar to Couchsurfing.
 Families talk to each other over phone and e-mail, and there’s no commitment if you find that it’s not right for you.
 Most people who do this are like-minded, so the chances of something going wrong are slim.
 Moreover, the family sends a few people to check up on you when you arrive.
 You can get all the comforts of home (hot water, laundry, etc.) while in another city, without paying for it.

 Similar to home exchanges, rentals allow people to stay in furnished apartments while traveling.
-These apartments can sometimes be cheaper than hotels and provide many more amenities.
+These apartments are cheaper than hotels and provide many more amenities.
 They are great if you plan to spend a week or more in one place.
 You’ll get all the comforts of home without spending a fortune.

 Here’s a list of resources to find a farm stay: